Many people find that they do not have the time to get to the gym, yet they still want to do an at-home workout.

 One important thing to consider is how to structure your body weight at home workouts.

-Depending on your fitness level, you may need to perform more reps and sets to maintain or improve the strength and mass gains you have worked to achieve in the gym.
+Depending on your fitness level, you may need to perform more repetitions and sets to maintain or build strength and mass gains you have worked to achieve in the gym.

-Beginners may be best suited by just performing each exercise for 30 to 60 seconds or 12 to 15 reps.
+Beginners may be best suited to perform each exercise for 30 to 60 seconds or 12 to 15 reps.

-When you are working with just your body weight, the resistance that your muscles are experiencing will not be as high as when you are using external resistance such as dumbbells, barbells, or even resistance bands.
+When you work with just your body weight, the resistance your muscles experience will not be as high as when you use external resistance such as dumbbells, barbells, or even resistance bands.

-This means that in order to accumulate enough muscle-building stimulus, you need to ramp up the training volume.
+This means that you need to ramp up the training volume to accumulate enough muscle-building stimulus for an increase in muscle mass.

 Therefore, advanced athletes who want to improve strength or build more muscle are advised to consider performing sets of each exercise to failure or performing enough rounds of the bodyweight exercises to accumulate a high total volume of strength training.